ComfyBear41/Test-holograms/README.md

 ## Example

 The following is a brief example of the steps mentioned above showing what you would expect when using this code.
-In this case, both codes and output files will be provided in this project.
+In this case, both codes and output files will be provided in this project (see the section [External links]).
 The resolution used for this example is 3600 dpi, with 3x8 projections and 5 inches of maximum size.

 ### Subimages generation using Blender

 In the file *Subimages.blend* there is already available an example of how a scene may look like for the case of a Lego block.
-The only thing remaining to use this file is to make sure about the directories and press run while in the **Scripting* tab.
+The only thing remaining to use this file is to make sure about the directories and press run while in the **Scripting** tab.
 You should see something similar to the image below.

 ![photo](https://github.com/ComfyBear41/Test-holograms/blob/main/Example/Photos/Step1.png)